textX/textX/docs/registration.md

 ```

-You can pass in arbitrary parameters in the `generator` command.
-These
+You can pass arbitrary parameters to the `generate` command.
+These parameters
-parameters will get collected and will be made available as `kwargs` to the
+will get collected and will be made available as `kwargs` to the generator
-generator function call.
+function call.

 For example: